 Treat yourself with [product’s name], you deserve it

 Later, design a clickable thumbnail and include the video’s title and description.
 Also, don’t forget to put a video transcript.
-Phil Nottingham, a video marketing strategist at Wistia, encourages to add the copy as it provides more indexable text that can rank for more queries.
+Phil Nottingham, a video marketing strategist at Wistia, encourages adding the copy as it provides more indexable text that can rank for more queries.

 Example of a well-executed video

 Lastly, remember to “wow” the viewer.
 Tom Dickson’s renowned video campaign Will It Blend succeeded because of the unconventional idea.

 What did the founder of Blendtec do?
 To showcase the durability of his blender, he put electronic devices to the test ranging from an iPhone X to Ford Fiesta.

 The video has turned out to be a huge success – it has been on everyone’s lips for several months.
 People talked about the campaign, shared it with others and made it go viral.
 Consequently, Dickson made a lot of money:

 “When the Will It Blend videos hit, our sales went up 1000% in week one.
 I guess that was the tipping point.”